-Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your house.
-In contrast, a coolant leak is dangerous for you and the environment.
+Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your house.
+On the other hand, a coolant leak is harmful to you and the environment.
 In either case, fixing a leak will require professional air conditioning repair.

 In most cases, you can prevent your air conditioner from leaking by scheduling annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely examine your system for issues and clean it.
-This service helps ensure worry-free performance and may even boost energy efficiency.
+During your appointment, an HVAC tech will closely inspect your system for problems and clean it.
+This service helps provide worry-free cooling and may even boost energy efficiency.

-Water is a natural byproduct of air conditioning.
-Your air conditioner has two units, one outside and one inside.
-The indoor unit has an evaporator coil that cools warm air as it moves over it.
-Condensation occurs as the air cools, flows into a drain pan and drains out of your house through a condensate drain line.
+Water is a natural result of the cooling process.
+Your air conditioner has two systems, one outside and one inside.
+The indoor unit has an evaporator coil that cools warm air as it blows over it.
+Condensation occurs as the air cools, drips into a drain pan and drains out of your home through a condensate drain line.

 Drain Line Is Clogged

 Over time, mold can clog the condensate drain line.
-This can lead to water backing up inside your house.
-Our Point Heating & Cooling professionals can eliminate clogs and get water flowing again smoothly.
-Give us a call at 715-504-0533 for assistance.
+This can lead to water leaking inside your house.
+Our Point Heating & Cooling professionals can eliminate clogs and get water draining again smoothly.
+Reach us at 715-504-0533 for assistance.

 Air Filter Needs to Be Changed